chinmoy12c/autopsy/README.md

  * `gu` to start the Gunicorn server
  * `nk` to kill the nginx server
  * `ng` to start nginx server
+ * `chk` to check which nginx and Gunicorn processes are running
 * Launches the virtual environment
 * Exports a Flask variable pointing to `autopsy.py`
 * Configures debug mode for Flask (off by default; set `FLASK_DEBUG` to 1 instead of 0 to enable debug mode)